 Features: MentorshipCommercializationCompetitionEducationEquipmentFunding OpportunitiesInvestor AccessMulti-disciplinaryTraining

-The Health Innovation Hub facilitates student-driven translation and commercialization of ideas into problem-solving designs on health matters.
+The Health Innovation Hub facilitates early-stage entrepreneurs with translation and commercialization of ideas into problem-solving designs on health matters.
 It works to align, connect, and leverage the significant mass of life science research expertise, facilities, programs and funds of the University and its partners towards effective and efficient health innovation ventures.
 H2i provides open and flexible educational and mentorship opportunities and serves as a conduit for innovation throughout the Toronto Academic Health Science Network.

 Focus: Early-stage business development and commercialization

 ICUBE UTM offers early-stage business development and commercialization services as part of U of T Mississauga and the Institute for Management & Innovation.
 Some of the acceleration and business development services include: a collaborative space where innovative students and community partners can engage, tailored speaker sessions, an entrepreneurial curriculum, and a mentorship program.

 The Impact Centre is a diverse group of researchers and entrepreneurs dedicated to using science to benefit society.
 Through our experiential learning and startup internship programs, we build entrepreneurial skills and attitudes in hundreds of students a year.
 We work with students and post-doctoral fellows in science and engineering to create and scale impactful technology-based startups.

 Focus: Graduate student entrepreneurs from Institute for Aerospace Studies

 Start@UTIAS encourages UTIAS graduate students to utilize the knowledge and skills they have gained through their education to create business startups.
 It offers the tools needed to create successful startups, including legal and accounting workshops, networking opportunities, capital funding, and mentorship provided by alumnus and entrepreneur Francis Shen.